ucoders/CSC201/docs/content/2023/Task_1.md

 *    Key problem solving strategy and data structures, and
 *   *Time complexity* and *space complexity* analysis

+<span style="color:red">For the complexity analysis, please do at the command level.
+That is, please explain the complexity of each command.</span> E.g.
+`In my implementation, ADD has the complexity of O(n) where n is the quantity in the command.
+The reason is ...`

 A report template is provided in Task 1 on Canvas for your reference.